BDCraven/CV/README.md

 #### Fast learner

 Working as a lawyer I had to quickly understand complex legal and business specific issues, often in an extremely high pressure environment.
-In week 9 of the course, working in a group of 5, I learnt the basics of HTML5 Canvas and used it to build a PacMan clone in less than three days.
+In week 9 of the course, working in a group of 5, I learnt the basics of HTML5 Canvas and we used it to build a PacMan clone in less than three days.

 #### Research skills/analytical approach